cloudurable/kafka-training/java/lab6.4/README.md

 ```

-To get exactly once, you need to safe the offset and partition with the output of the consumer process.
+To get exactly once, you need to save the offset and partition with the output of the consumer process.

 ## ***ACTION*** - EDIT `src/main/java/com/cloudurable/kafka/consumer/DatabaseUtilities.java` follow the instructions in the file.